-Gold’s qualities make it one of the most coveted metals in the world.
-Not only can it be beautifully shaped and sculpted, the yellow metal conducts electricity and does not tarnish.
-These qualities make it the metal of choice for a wide variety of industries.
-Let’s take a look at some industrial, medical and technological uses of gold, some of which are truly amazing.
+Gold’s many qualities make it one of the most coveted metals in the world.
+Not only can it be beautifully shaped and sculpted, the yellow metal also conducts electricity, doesn’t tarnish and is biocompatible (meaning it’s not harmful to our tissue).
+These qualities make it the metal of choice in a wide variety of industries, including dentistry and medicine, electrical engineering, construction and aerospace manufacturing.

 Another important use of gold is to help stabilize monetary systems.
 For centuries, most advanced nations were on the gold standard, which restricted governments from creating a limitless amount of money and running up massive levels of debt.

 Many incidents throughout history show the negative consequences when a country eliminated the gold standard and adopted a fiat currency system.

 The most notable example involves John Law, a Scottish gambler who became head of France’s central bank in the early 18th century.
 In an attempt to reduce the late King Louis XIV’s debt, Law began printing banknotes, flooding the economy with easy money.

 His plan worked—until it didn’t.
 The banknotes rapidly lost their value, eventually becoming as worthless as the paper they were printed on.
 Law was summarily exiled from France, whose economy spiraled deeper into depression, laying the groundwork for the French Revolution later that century.

 Law’s is an extreme example to be sure, but it serves as a cautionary tale.

 This relationship between the gold standard and government debt is explored even further in a fascinating article that appears in our most recent Shareholder Report, which many of you should have already received in the mail.
 The article makes the case clearly: